Bug Herding Explained

 Deleting cards

-Since anything that is deleted is lost forever, we shouldn't rush this.
 But if you're sure, go ahead and do it.
 If you're not sure, make sure it should be, then go ahead and delete it.

 Herder responsibility